2003-2011 Honda Element

 There’s a handy tweeter grille on the A-pillar, whether your Element is equipped with factory tweeters or not.
 This is an excellent reason and/or excuse to install a set of component speakers.
 If you’re upgrading a 4-speaker system, you’ll be amazed at how much the sound stage improves.
 If you’re stepping up from a factory 7-speaker system, you’ll still be impressed at how much better your music sounds with aftermarket component speakers.

-The factory dual voice coil subwoofer, available on the 7-speaker versions of the Element, is a 6-3/4", 2-ohm unit located on the floor below the center of the dash.
+The factory dual voice coil subwoofer, available on the 7-speaker versions of the Element, is a 6-3/4", 4-ohm (2 ohms per voice coil) unit located on the floor below the center of the dash.
 Replacing it is either reasonably easy or ridiculously hard.
 The dividing line between the two extremes is, appropriately enough, the center console.

 For the console-free version, you’ll start by finding the pushpins on the lower rear of the subwoofer panel.
 Push in, pry out; repeat on the other side.
 Next, you’ll carefully pry the panel towards the rear of the vehicle to release the clips and remove it.
 Remove the six Phillips head screws securing the speaker, disconnect the harness and remove.